thuiar/TEXTOIR/README.md

 ## Bugs or questions?

 If you have any questions, feel free to open issues and pull request.
 Please illustrate your problems as detailed as possible.
-If you want to integrate your method in our repo, please contact us (zhang-hl20@mails.tsinghua.edu.cn).
+If you want to integrate your method in our repo, please **pull request**!